History of Sam Altman in Timeline

 2016: Invited to Bilderberg Meeting

-In 2016, Sam Altman was invited to attend the Bilderberg Meeting.
+Altman was invited to attend the Bilderberg Meeting in 2016.

-In 2018, Elon Musk resigned from his Board of Directors seat, citing "a potential future conflict [of interest]" with his role as CEO of Tesla.
+In 2018, Elon Musk resigned from his Board of Directors seat at OpenAI, citing a potential future conflict of interest with his role as CEO of Tesla.

-2018: Consideration and Abandonment of California Gubernatorial Run; Announcement of "The United Slate"
+2018: Consideration of Running for Governor and Announcement of "the United Slate"

-In 2018, Sam Altman contemplated running for governor of California but decided against it.
-Also in 2018, he announced "the United Slate", a political project to improve U.S. housing and healthcare policy.
+In 2018, Sam Altman considered running for governor of California but decided against it.
+Also in 2018, he announced "the United Slate", a political project aimed at improving U.S. housing and healthcare policy.

 In 2019, OpenAI stated that $130 million of the pledged funds had been collected.